 During their expeditions around Hawai'i in the 1880s, collecting stories from ka po'e kahiko, Lahainaluna students stopped in Kapa'a and Keālia and gathered information regarding heiau of the region.
-All together, fourteen heiau were named in Kapa'a and Keālia, suggesting the two ahupua'a were probably more politically significant in ancient times.
+Altogether, fourteen heiau were named in Kapa'a and Keālia, suggesting the two ahupua'a were probably more politically significant in ancient times.
 The following Table lists the names of the ten heiau identified in the ahupua'a of Kapa'a, their location if known, their type, and associated chief and priest.

 The exact locations of these heiau are unknown.
-The locations of two of the heiau correlate with the locations of wahi pana which are known to be in close to Kuahiahi and Kaluluomo'ikeha.
-Kuahiahi (also spelled Kaahiahi and Keahiahi) is the rocky headland at the north end of Kapa'a where the first Kapa'a School was once located.
-Kaluluomo'ikeha is thought to be the general area near the Mo'ikeha Canal and the present day Coral Reef Hotel.
+The locations of two of the heiau correlate with the locations of wahi pana which are known to be in close to Kuahiahi and Kaluluomoʻikeha.
+Kuahiahi (also spelled Kaahiahi and Keahiahi) is the rocky headland at the north end of Kapaʻa where the first Kapaʻa School was once located.
+Kaluluomoʻikeha is thought to be the general area near the Moʻikeha Canal and the present day Coral Reef Hotel.

-Name Location Туре Associated Mailchuna Kapa'a (Mailehuna is the area of the present day Kapa'a School) unknown Kiha, Kaumuali'i/ Lukahakona Pueo Kapa'a unknown Kiha, Kaumualifi/ Lukahakona Pahua Kapa'a/Kealia unknown Kiha/ Lukahakona Kumalae Kapa'a/Kealia unknown Kiha/ Lukahakona Waiehumalama Kapa'a/Keilia unknown Kiha/ Lukahakona Napu'upa'akai Kapa'a/Kealia unknown Kiha/ Lukahakona Nocamakalîî Kapa'a/Kedlia "heiau for birth of Kaua'i Chiefs, like Holoholoku" Unknown Pu'ukoa Kapa'a/Kealia "unu type heiau" Unknown Piouka Kapa'a/Kealia "unu lype heiau" Unknown Una Kapa'a/Kealia Unknown Kiha/ Lukahakona Mano Kapa'a/Kealia Unknown Kiha/ Lukahakona Kuahlahi Kapafa (govnit school stands on site now) Unknown Kaumuali'i/ Lukahakona Makanalimu Upland of Kawaihau Unknown Kaumuali'i Kaluluomoikeha Kapa'a Unknown Moʻikeha
+Name Location Туре Associated Mailehuna Kapa'a (Mailehuna is the area of the present day Kapa'a School) unknown Kiha, Kaumualiʻi/ Lukahakona Pueo Кара'а unknown Kiha, Kaumuali'i/ Lukahakona Pahua Kapa'a/Kealia unknown Kiha/ Lukahakona Kumalae Kapa'a/Kealia unknown Kiha/ Lukahakona Waiehumalama Kapa'a/Keilia unknown Kiha/ Lukahakona Napu'upa'akai Kapa'a/Kealia unknown Kiha/ Lukahakona Noeamakalîi Kapaʻa/Kedlia "heiau for birth of Kaua'i Chiefs, like Holoholoku" Unknown Pu'ukoa Kapa'a/Kealia "unu type heiau" Unknown Piouka Kapa'a/Kealia "unu type heiau" Unknown Una Kapa'a/Kealia Unknown Kiha/ Lukahakona Mano Kapa'a/Kealia Unknown Kiha/ Lukahakona Kuahiahi Kapa'a (govn't school stands on site now) Unknown Kaumuali'i/ Lukahakona Makanalimu Upland of Kawaihau Unknown Kaumuali'i Kaluluomoikeha Kapa'a Unknown Moʻikeha